Graham Blyth: Audio engineering

-At Soundcraft, Blyth lead the design of the original Series 4 mixing console, the S8000, the MH4 and MH2, the Series Two, and the GB series (named for Blyth's initials, not "Great Britain") which carries his signature on the optional meter bridge.
+At Soundcraft, Blyth led the design of the original Series 4 mixing console, the S8000, the MH4 and MH2, the Series Two, and the GB series (named for Blyth's initials, not "Great Britain") which carries his signature on the optional meter bridge.
 He designed the Soundcraft Notepad, "a bit of a cult product" which is a small and "elegant" mixer.
 The Soundcraft GB30 microphone preamplifier circuit is a successful Blyth design used on many of Soundcraft's mixers, including the FX model lines which include digital reverberation effects by Lexicon, a sister company within Harman.

 As early as 1982 when the Compact Disc was being introduced, Blyth researched the possibilities of creating a digital mixing console.
 He told Billboard magazine that Soundcraft would not be "leaping into digital in the way that Neve has done.
 I think they have gone too far, too quickly. ...
 We are looking at the digital control of analog functions as the first step in that direction."
 Picking up the pace in the 2000s, Blyth, together with Product Manager Andy Brown, created the Soundcraft Vi6, a digital mixer intended for sound reinforcement applications, released mid-2006.
 Its interface was a development of Vistonics, a broadcast and studio mixing concept from Harman-owned Studer combined with a digital effects package from Lexicon.
-Regarding digital audio equipment, Blyth is of the opinion that "companies that take great care over their analog stages, use the best internal digital format and write the best DSP code end up with the best sounding product."
+Regarding digital audio equipment, Blyth voiced the opinion that "companies that take great care over their analog stages, use the best internal digital format and write the best DSP code end up with the best sounding product."
 He said that he has "strong views on the whole subject of digital consoles, which could fill an article with mostly purple prose", but he notes that "best-in-class analog product these days is truly excellent, but so is digital."
-Blyth continues today as technical director at Soundcraft Studer's design offices at Potters Bar, 29 km north of London.
+Blyth served for years as technical director at Soundcraft Studer's design offices at Potters Bar, 29 km north of London.

 In 2006, Blyth became a Fellow in the RSA.
 In October 2007, Blyth was named a Fellow of the AES.
 Blyth reported that he was "surprised and delighted" upon learning that he was to be so honoured, especially considering that he had "never presented any papers on my subject".
 He said his success in designing mixing consoles stemmed more from "having green fingers and a very inquiring mind than any structured research process".
 In November 2012, Blyth was honoured with a Doctor of Science degree from University of Hertfordshire, in recognition of his audio engineering innovations which advanced the field of mixing console design.